Arthios09/LeoRover-SLAM-ROS2/README.md

 Packages and instructions needed to launch the Leo System and attached rplidar in ROS2 Humble.
 Please install the Zed SDK, Zed-ros2-wrapper, Nav2, SLAM-Toolbox, and robot-localization packages for ROS2 Humble.
 Tested on Ubuntu 22.04 ROS2 Humble

 ### Launching the Leo Rover
-After turning on the Leo Rover, ssh with the provided credentials.
-Addresses for ssh are as follows pi@10.0.0.1 PW: raspberry, leoroverjetson1@10.0.0.120 or leoroverjetson2@10.0.0.161 PW: cory337d
 ,
 1. Open a terminal and launch the Leo Rover's main system
 ```